nonjee888/nonjee888/README.md

-- 👋 Hi, I’m @nonjee888
+- 👋 Hi, I’m Eunji Roh
-- 👀 I’m interested in ...
+- 👀 I’m interested in excersise, cooking, trying something new
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React, JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 nonjee888@gmail.com

 <!---
 nonjee888/nonjee888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.